Kakana Khamyok

-Kakana Khamyok (คคนะ คำยก, born 21 May 2004) is a Thai professional footballer who plays as a midfielder for Thai League 1 club Muangthong United.
+Kakana Khamyok (คคนะ คำยก, born 21 May 2004) is a Thai professional footballer who plays as a midfielder for Thai League 1 club Bangkok United and the Thailand national team.

 International career

 Youth

 At the age of 17, Kakana was called up for the 2022 AFF U-23 Championship.

 Senior

 On 2 September 2024, Kakana received his first senior call-up as part of 2024 LPBank Cup to replace Supachok Sarachat, who withdrew due to an injury.
 On 11 October 2024, he made his senior debut by starting against Philippines in the 2024 King's Cup.

+Kakana scored his first international goal with a brace during the 2026 ASEAN Championship fixtures against Laos on 25 July 2026.